-Issues on conflicts of interest regarding remuneration have been taken into account.
+Issues relating to conflicts of interest regarding remuneration have been taken into account.
 The Shareholders' Nomination Board, consisting of representatives of the biggest shareholders and established by the General Meeting of Elisa, makes a proposal to the General Meeting on the remuneration of the Board of Directors.
-The Chair of Elisa's Board of Directors, who also is a member of the Nomination Board, will not participate in the decisision-making of the Board of Directors' remuneration proposal at the meeting of the Shareholders' Nomination Board.
+The Chair of Elisa's Board of Directors, who also is a member of the

+Shareholders' Nomination Board, does not participate in the decision-making for the remuneration proposal for the Board of Directors at the meeting of the Shareholders' Nomination Board.
 The General Meeting decides on the remuneration of the Board of Directors.

-The Remuneration of the Managing Director is prepared by the People and Compensation Committee and decided by the Board of Directors of Elisa.
-The Managing Director is not a member of these bodies and is not involved in the decision-making process regarding his or her remuneration.
+The Remuneration of the CEO is prepared by the People and Compensation Committee and decided by the Board of Directors of Elisa.
+The CEO is not a member of these bodies and is not involved in the decision-making process regarding his or her remuneration.